 4. Computed tomography angiography (CTA) may be helpful in locating and potentially treating the source of active bleeding, using subsequently an interventional radiologic procedure.

-5. Some patients with obscure GI bleeding (usually after repeat endoscopy or colonoscopy) may require small bowel evaluations with push enteroscopy, double balloon enteroscopy, and wireless capsule endoscopy; each may be combined with CT enterography.
+5. Some patients with obscure GI bleeding (usually after repeat endoscopy and/or colonoscopy) may require small bowel evaluations with push enteroscopy, double balloon enteroscopy, and wireless capsule endoscopy; each may be combined with CT enterography.

 Management algorithm for bleeding ulcers: Figure 6.1-9.

 1. Patients should be treated in an acute setting and then transferred to a general ward or monitored setting depending on the severity of their condition.
 In patients with significant blood loss and impaired mental status, maintain the airway and intubate if necessary.